IN MEMORY OF SEAN ARMSTRONG

 Where would we have found you, Sean, in your Californian Sausalito phase?
 Part of the the in-community (houseboat), with its taste for non-western cultures (ethnically furnished) and openly smoking pot (redolent of grass), moored along the water-front (warm-planked, democratic wharves) enjoying long evenings of live music (twilights and guitars)?

-Then repatriation to Ireland (drop-out on a come-back), still unfulfilled (prince of no-man’s land) perhaps beyond fulfilment because unrealistic (head in clouds) or myopic (head in sand) – the same jester in new Belfast raiment (clown social worker of the town) openly taking risks (your candid forehead) that led to your death on the landing outside your flat (pointblank teatime bullet).
+Then repatriation to Ireland (drop-out on a come-back), crossing and recrossing the dangerous Belfast frontier between Catholic and Protestant enclaves (prince of no-man’s land), placing himself beyond self-fulfilment because he was unrealistic (head in clouds) or myopic (head in sand) – the same jester in new Belfast raiment (clown social worker of the town) openly taking risks (your candid forehead) that led to your death on the landing outside your flat (pointblank teatime bullet).

-Heaney urges Sean to rise from the dead (get up from your blood on the floor) and join an ‘alternative’ collective in a Northern Irish landscape (another boat in grass by the lough shore), with the smells of Ireland (turf smoke) with sensible restraint (wired hen-run) and like-minded folk who have eluded you thus far (local, hoped for, unfound commune).
+Heaney urges Sean’s shadow to rise from the dead (get up from your blood on the floor) and join an ‘alternative’ collective in a Northern Irish landscape (another boat in grass by the lough shore), with the smells of Ireland (turf smoke), signs of no-frills-attached life-style (wired hen-run), amongst like-minded folk who have eluded you thus far (local, hoped for, unfound commune).

 Heaney reflects for a moment: somehow, Sean, you never sang as you would have liked to (something in your voice stayed nearly shut) – your convictions were somehow inhibited (your voice … a harassed pulpit) – you held the floor (leading the melody) and yet held back (kept at bay).